thariqshah/blog/content/posts/sprinboot-3.3-on-graal-image.md

 ## What is a Native Image?

 GraalVM native image is an ahead-of-time compilation technology that generates native executables.
-Native executables have low resource usages and fast startup time in a compact packaging.
+Native executables have low resource usage and fast startup time in compact packaging.

 It is an ideal candidate for serverless workloads in Java.

-I use it to create hobby projects, so I don't exhaust my free tier quotas on services like [fly.io](fly.io) 😉
+I use it to create hobby projects, so I don't exhaust my free tier quotas on services like [fly.io](https://fly.io) 😉

 GraalVM Native Image is a broad topic with many resources and videos available for a deeper understanding.
 The [Official documentation](https://www.graalvm.org/latest/reference-manual/native-image/) is a great place to start.

 ## What's the catch?

-Java is a dynamic programing language and libraries use reflections.
+Java is a dynamic programming language and libraries use reflections.
 Not all libraries work with GraalVM, and you may encounter issues.
 [Libraries and Framework support](https://www.graalvm.org/native-image/libraries-and-frameworks/)

-All the class and bytecodes that are reachable at runtime should be known at build time.
+All the classes and bytecodes that are reachable at runtime should be known at build time.

 ## What are we building?

-This blog series is the start of building a native springboot applications with GraalVM native Image.
+This blog series is the start of building a native springboot application with GraalVM native Image.
 We will start with a simple baseline application with Postgres DB.

 ## Prerequisites